Issues

 • Growing up, I watched my single mom manage our small business with tight margins.
 I understand the unique challenges of surviving year-round on summer-season revenue.

-• I support a living wage and paid family leave.
-Working parents should not need to pick up three jobs just to put food on the table.
-And as a new parent, I know how important those early moments with your new child are –– all parents should be able to have that time for their families.
+• To build a modern economy, we need to recognize that our workers are looking for amenities around family building - and our small businesses are looking for those workers!
+And as a parent, I know how important those early moments with your new child are –– all parents should be able to have that time for their families.

 Climate Policy and Green Jobs

-• Our green energy future is in reach - where there is a political will, there is a way to achieve this.
-We do not need to be the only state in New England losing jobs from our solar workforce.
-We can see success in this field if we successfully reform net metering, which will also be a win for our small businesses by creating predictability of pricing.
+• Our green energy future is within reach - where there is a political will, there is a way to achieve this.
+We do not need to be the only state in New England losing jobs from our solar workforce, which will also be a win for our small businesses by creating predictability of pricing.

 Volunteer